Humanity needs to ditch coal to save itself. It also needs to keep the lights on. - Local News 8

 “To meet the goals of the Paris Agreement, all countries need to raise their ambition and act urgently to consign coal to history.”

 There has been some movement.
-The UK government will on Thursday announce that 18 new countries — including big coal users like Poland and Vietnam — have joined more than 40 others in a commitment to stop building new coal projects and to phase out the fossil fuel by 2030 for developed nations, and 2040 for the developing world.
+The UK government on Thursday announced that 23 new countries — including big coal users like Poland and Vietnam — and dozens of organizations had committed to stop building new coal projects and to phase out the fossil fuel by the 2030s for developed nations, and 2040s for the developing world.

 Despite all this progress, a true global transition from coal will only happen when China decides.